Is handmade soap better than mass produced soap products?

 Which ones are good for removing the make-up?

 One of the great benefits of using handmade soaps is that they contain natural glycerin, which works effectively on both water-based and oil-based makeup.
 Simultaneously, glycerin acts as a moisturizer and is very gentle on the face, making it perfect for makeup removal.
 For optimal results, begin by washing your hands thoroughly.
 Then, create a rich, foamy lather by rubbing the wet bar soap briskly between your hands.
 You can also use a clean soft washcloth to create a foam.
 Use the foam to gently yet thoroughly cleanse the face.
 Just be cautious and gentle when using it around the eyes.
 Rinse thoroughly and repeat as necessary.

 No, we don't use synthetic fragrances.
 All of our products are either unscented or lightly-scented with natural essential oils.

 Is there an expiry date?

-An unused bar of soap will last indefinitely, however its colour and scent may fade.
-It will lose moisture and become much harder, but will still deliver a rich creamy lather.
-To benefit your skin, we use a little excess amount of oils such as olive oil, coconut oil, shea butter, and rice bran oil to be remained in soap and they may go rancid after a year.
-It should last for at least 12 months if stored in a cool dry place away from sunlight however for maximum benefits for your skin and a full strength of the scent, suggested use is within 6 months from purchase date.
-We don't use any preservatives in our soaps, so please keep out of humidity and extremes of heat and cold.
+An unused bar of soap will last indefinitely; however, its colour and scent may fade over time.
+It will lose moisture and become much harder, but it will still deliver a rich, creamy lather.
+To benefit your skin, we use a slightly higher amount of oils, such as olive oil, coconut oil, and rice bran oil, which may remain in the soap and could go rancid after a year or two.
+We include rosemary extract as a natural antioxidant, and the soap should stay fresh for at least 12 months if stored in a cool, dry place away from sunlight.
+Please keep it out of humidity and extremes of heat and cold.